ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 read a sticker on the door to my classroom,
 left behind by an old teacher, I presume.

-What's the precondition for spending just a dollar?
-To feel that breaking out of debt cannot be done without the chance?
+Where do you feel the urge to spend that dollar?
+Does it rest in the gut, a sour-turning twist,
+Like a penny swallowed and forgotten?
+Does it rest in the head, sending messages
+saying, "We cannot afford not to try
+We can only afford the chance?"

-My father lost a house; who else would play when the house always wins?
+My father lost a house;
+who else would play
+when the house always wins?

 When I moved into my classroom in August,
 I peeled the sticker off the door